Oil marketers using NNPC to defraud Nigerians — DPR - Vanguard News

 By Michael Eboh

-The Department of Petroleum Resources, DPR, Wednesday, raised an alarm that some unscrupulous marketers are using some NNPC Retail outlets to defraud unsuspecting motorist through under-dispensing of Premium Motor Spirit, also known as petrol.
+abuja—The Department of Petroleum Resources, DPR, yesterday, raised the alarm that some unscrupulous marketers were using some NNPC retail outlets to defraud unsuspecting motorists through under-dispensing of petrol.

-Addressing newsmen in Abuja, DPR’s Zonal Operations Controller in charge of Abuja Zone, Mr. Abdu Misau Abba, said the agency is aware of efforts by the NNPC to ensure products availability at the right prices, but noted that some unscrupulous marketers are sabotaging the efforts of the NNPC.
+Addressing newsmen in Abuja, DPR’s Zonal Operations Controller in charge of Abuja Zone, Mr. Abdu Misau Abba, said the agency was aware of efforts by the NNPC to ensure products availability at the right prices, but noted that some unscrupulous marketers were sabotaging the efforts of the NNPC.

-He called on the corporation to check the activities of its marketers and ensure that those found wanting are called to order.
+He called on the corporation to check the activities of its marketers and ensure that those found wanting were called to order.

-Abba was speaking on the backdrop of a NNPC Retail station in Wuse II, Abuja, operated by Iluobe Petroleum Limited, which was sealed by the DPR for the fourth time, Wednesday, over a space of a couple of months, for under-dispensing of petrol to motorists.
+Abba was speaking on the backdrop of an NNPC Retail station in Wuse II, Abuja, operated by Iluobe Petroleum Limited, which was sealed by the DPR for the fourth time yesterday, for under-dispensing of petrol to motorists.

-Abba disclosed that the NNPC Retail outlet in Wuse II, Abuja, had been consistent in its fraudulent activities and had been punished severally, yet, it continued in its acts.

-He explained that out every ten litres purchased in the retail outlet, motorists are being cheated by two litres, translating to motorists purchasing the products at N181 per litre.
+He explained that out every 10 litres purchased in the retail outlet, motorists are being cheated by two litres, translating to motorists purchasing the products at N181 per litre.

 He said, “This station we have sealed four times.
 The last was done last week.
 We just opened it on Friday and they went back to the same action.
 What they normally do is that in the morning, they rectify the pumps, but, when they are sure that we are closed from work, they will just under-dispense.